Severson-Group/eMach/docs/source/getting_started/tutorials/make_electric_machine_tutorial/index.rst

 --------------------------------------------------------------------

 In this step the user will create the different cross-sections required to define an `inner rotor surface permanent magnet machine`.
 This includes cross-sections defining the stator iron, permanent magnets, and rotor back iron.
+An overview of the cross-sections supported by ``eMach`` is provided `here <https://github.com/Severson-Group/eMach/blob/develop/mach_cad/model_obj/cross_sects/library.md>`_.
-Cross-sections supported by ``eMach`` vary greatly with regards to their degree of complexity from basic rectangles, to more involved geometries such as the stator of a linear motor.
-The stator of the machine in this particular tutorial can be defined using the ``CrossSectInnerRotorStator`` class.
+These cross-sects vary greatly with regards to their degree of complexity from basic rectangles, to more involved geometries such as the stator of a linear motor.
+The stator of the machine in this tutorial uses the ``CrossSectInnerRotorStator`` class.
 The below example code creates an inner rotor stator cross-section object which can be used subsequently for creating the component in 3D.